 Brazil held to 0-0 draw by Costa Rica in a stunner to open Copa America group play

-Although Brazil controlled play and outshot Costa Rica 18-2, the Seleção was held scoreless by a defense led by goalkeeper Patrick Sequeira, who made three saves while recording his fourth consecutive clean sheet.
+Although Brazil controlled play and outshot Costa Rica 18-2, the Seleção was held scoreless by a defense led by goalkeeper Patrick Sequeira, who made three saves while recording the team's fourth consecutive clean sheet.

-Brazil also had an apparent goal by Marquinhos disallowed in the first half after a lengthy VAR check.
-The team known for decades of sublime offensive play never got closer to a score — and never got a break on several questionable refereeing calls — in front of a lively crowd of 67,158 dominated by their yellow-clad fans at SoFi Stadium.
+Brazil had an apparent goal by Marquinhos disallowed in the first half after a lengthy VAR check, but the team known for decades of sublime offensive play never got closer to a score — and never got a break on several questionable refereeing calls — in front of a lively crowd of 67,158 dominated by their yellow-clad fans at SoFi Stadium.

 The result left Colombia on top of Group D after its 2-1 victory over Paraguay.
 Brazil has won the Copa America nine times, but its current transitional squad led by Real Madrid stars Vinícius Júnior and Rodrygo got off to a discouraging start.

+Brazil coach Dorival Júnior said the result wasn't thoroughly poor, noting his team's wide advantages in possession and chances.

+“I believe that in context, it was a well-played game,” Dorival said through an interpreter. ”We passed the ball well and we created good opportunities.
+We weren’t happy with the finishes, I agree.
+But in general, I think we presented very positive things.
+Nowadays it will be like this.
+We have to find ways and solutions to score.
+We're always working on it, every moment."

-The draw was a monumental achievement for Costa Rica, the undermanned CONCACAF team with the youngest roster in the tournament but a reputation for overachievement and sturdy defending.
-Los Ticos had lost nine straight meetings with Brazil.
+The draw was a monumental achievement for Costa Rica, an undermanned CONCACAF team with the youngest roster in the tournament but a reputation for overachievement and sturdy defending led by Sequeira, who plays for Ibiza in Spain's third division.

+Costa Rica head coach Gustavo Alfaro, the Argentine veteran leading his first major tournament since his hiring last November, was pleased by his team's tenacity.

+“I hope (opponents) start looking at us with respect,” Alfaro said through an interpreter.
+“Everyone thought we were dead before the movie started.
+We are going to play all the games as if they were the final.”

+Los Ticos had lost nine straight meetings with Brazil, but Alfaro's young group capably handled a night that could have left them starstruck.

+“All this is a nice reward for these kids," Alfaro said.
+"When Vini greeted them, it meant a lot to them.
+He is someone who plays at the highest level, and for us who are starting out, it was a very big test.”

-Brazil controlled from the start with 75% possession in the first half.
+Brazil controlled from the start with 75% possession in the first half, but couldn't break through.

 Vinícius was taken down in the box in the 22nd minute by a big hit from Haxzel Quirós, but got no whistle.